Fujifilm X-H2 vs. Sony A7 IV

 Price / Availability

 Thank you for reading my review to the very end.
 I hope you found it helpful.
-If you are considering a purchase of the Fujifilm X-H2 or Sony A7 IV, you can help support our site by using the links below.
+If you are considering purchasing a Fujifilm X-H2 or Sony A7 IV, you can help support our site using the links below.
 There is no additional cost to you.

 Check the availability and current price at B&H Photo: